 United States District Court Violation Notice

 In many cases, federal misdemeanors are charged by a “Violation Notice,” which looks very similar to a traffic ticket.
 Rest assured, these are not traffic tickets, and they are very serious.
 In almost all cases, these tickets require an appearance in federal court.
-In most cases in Southeastern Michigan, the case will be prosecuted in the United States District Court for the Eastern District of Michigan, which is located at 231 W. Lafayette Blvd. in Detroit, MI 48226.
-The only way to assure that you have an attorney who is a good fit for you, has extensive experience in federal court, and has a track record of success is to privately retain a privately hired lawyer, as opposed to requesting a court-appointed attorney.
+In most cases in Southeastern Michigan, the case will be prosecuted in the United States District Court for the Eastern District of Michigan, located at 231 W. Lafayette Blvd. in Detroit, MI 48226.
+The only way to assure that you have an attorney who is a good fit for you, has extensive experience, and has a track record of success is to privately retain a privately hired lawyer instead of requesting a court-appointed attorney.
 Hiring a lawyer early in a case, preferably before charges are filed in court, gives you the best possible chance of obtaining an optimal resolution.

 Pretrial Diversion on Federal Misdemeanor Offenses

 In the United States District Court for the Eastern District of Michigan, some defense lawyers can convince the United States Attorney’s Office to permit the defendant to take advantage of Pretrial Diversion.
-Pretrial Diversion is a community based structured correctional program that can provide participants, where applicable, with a broad range of human services under the supervision of the Pretrial Services Agency.
-Successful participants will have their charges dismissed, while unsuccessful participants face formal prosecution.
+Pretrial Diversion is a community-based structured correctional program that can provide participants, where applicable, with a broad range of human services under the supervision of the Pretrial Services Agency.
+Successful participants in federal pretrial diversion will have their charges dismissed, while unsuccessful participants face formal prosecution.

 Top-Rated Federal Misdemeanor Criminal Defense Attorneys

-If the United States Attorney’s Office has charged with a criminal offense in federal court, you need an attorney who knows his or her way around the federal courthouse and knows the personnel and procedures there.
+Suppose the United States Attorney’s Office has charged you or a loved one with a criminal offense in federal court.
+In that case, you need an attorney who knows their way around the federal courthouse and knows the personnel, policies, and procedures there.